Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

-In the sequel we especially focus on large time asymptotics for the growth-fragmentation~$\g X$.
-Since we can refer to \cref{sechom} when $\alpha=0$, and because the growth-fragmentation is eventually extinct when the scaling parameter~$\alpha$ is negative \cite[Corollary~3]{Bertoin16b}, we will mostly suppose $\alpha>0$.
-Note in this case that~\eqref{noblow} is a necessary and sufficient condition preventing local explosion of the fragmentation~\cite{Stephenson16}.
-Like in \cref{sechom}, the function $\k\colon\co{0}{\infty}\to\oc{-\infty}{\infty}$ will be of greatest importance in the study.
-It is clearly convex; therefore the equation $\k(q)=0$ has at most two solutions.
-We assume from here on that these two solutions exist --- more precisely that the \voc{Malthusian hypotheses} hold:
+In the sequel we mainly focus on large time asymptotics for the growth-fragmentation process~$\bs X$.
+Since we can refer to \cref{sec:A_Riemann} when $\alpha=0$, and because the growth-fragmentation is eventually extinct when the scaling parameter~$\alpha$ is negative \cite[Corollary~3]{Bertoin17}, we will mostly suppose $\alpha>0$.
+Note in this case that~\eqref{eq:A_Kolmogorov} is a necessary and sufficient condition preventing local explosion of the fragmentation~\cite{Stephenson16}, that is a phenomenon causing infinitely many particles of arbitrary large sizes to be produced in almost surely finite time (which in particular would impede us to list the elements of~$\bs X(t)$ in the non-increasing order).
+Like in \cref{sec:A_Riemann}, the function $\cf\colon\co{0}{\infty}\to\oc{-\infty}{\infty}$ will be of greatest importance in the study.
+It is clearly convex; therefore the equation $\cf(q)=0$ has at most two solutions.
+We assume from here on that these two solutions exist --- more precisely that the \emph{Malthusian hypotheses} hold:

-(note then that $\k'(\omm)<0$, by convexity).
-Condition~\eqref{malthus} implies that $\k(q)<0$ for some $q>0$, which in turn implies~\eqref{noblow}, and~\eqref{drift} (because $\Psi\le\k$).
+(note then that $\cf'(\cffr)<0$, by convexity).
+Condition~\eqref{eq:A_Liouville} implies that $\cf(q)<0$ for some $q>0$, which in turn implies~\eqref{eq:A_Kolmogorov}, and~\eqref{eq:A_Hardy} (because $\Psi\le\cf$).

-As before, limit theorems for the growth-fragmentation process $\g X$ will involve the terminal value of some additive martingale, namely the \voc{Malthusian martingale}
+As before, limit theorems for the growth-fragmentation process $\bs X$ will involve the terminal value of some additive martingale, namely the \emph{Malthusian martingale}